BIMIB-DISCo/J-Space.jl/README.md

 #SONO QUI (FABRIZIO)

 ## THE PARAMETERS FILE OF SPACE-SIM
-In the file Parameters.toml the user will find all the paramenters of the dynamics, molecular evolution and experiment.
+In the file Parameters.tml the user will find all the paramenters of the dynamics, molecular evolution and experiment.